nhatthanhtran/FWin2023/README.md

 Fourier Mix Window Attention (FWin) Transformer is a modification of Informer.
 It is faster than Informer and slightly improve prediction.

+Please start this repo and cite our paper if you find our work is helpful for you.

 FWin model overview:
 <p align="center">
   <img src=".\img\FWin.PNG" align=center />